HolmesProcessing/gsoc_relationship/README.md

 This component will utilize ML algorithms to train models based on a labeled dataset and then assign every new unknown incoming artefact (depending on the type of artefact) to one of the trained malicious clusters/classes.

+#### Final Relationships Score Generator

+###### Direct relationship score algorithm(WIP)
+Direct relationship score algorithm gives the similarity score between the query object and other object has direct relationship to query object.
+This algorithm considers relationship_type and weights in primary relationship table between two object.

+###### Indirect relationship score algorithm(WIP)
+The algorithm considers
+1). the scores of direct relationships that consist the indirect relationships.
+2). the number of different relationship routes to a certain indirect relationship.

+## Visualization (WIP)
+#### Web Page
+###### Query Page
+Query page provides the searching for hash,domain and IP and returns relationship page.
+###### Relationship Page
+Relationship page are designed by D3.js and shows the relationship result.

+#### Implementation